DanAraya1998/SGH/README.md

 - Build and run the project.
 - Use `PanelEntrada` to login or register a new user.

-## 🖼️ Screenshots

-> Add some GUI screenshots here to show how it works

 ## 🤝 Contributing

 Pull requests are welcome!
 If you find any bugs or have suggestions for improvement, feel free to open an issue.